Get a scholarship for studying abroad—fast

 You might have to make some sacrifices in the months leading up to your summer/semester/year abroad (say no to splurging on dessert and cut down on on that post-Christmas-sales shopping), but being smart with your money before studying abroad is just one stepping stone on the way to bigger and better adventures.
-And with financial aid, you’ll be able to finally achieve your goal of studying abroad, just as long as you’re willing to put in the work of applying!
+Smart saving tactics mixed with financial aid (like scholarships to study abroad) mean you’ll be able to *finally* achieve your travel goal — just as long as you’re willing to put in the work of applying!

 First and foremost, don’t be afraid to reach out to the people around you for help.
 Contact your university’s study abroad office, your professors, the financial aid office, and your academic advisors to ask them about scholarships or grants that they may know of.

-If possible, go in-person to these offices to ask for advice, rather than just emailing or calling.
+If possible, go in-person to these offices to ask for advice on how to get a scholarship to study abroad, rather than just emailing or calling.
 Not only will this make it easier for your professors or study abroad office to help you, but they’ll be impressed with your clear determination and initiative in arriving to discuss financial aid in person.
 The hardest part of getting study abroad scholarships is simply finding them, so be sure to ask the professionals if they know of any!

 It cannot be said enough: do your research!
 The more scholarships you can apply for, the more financial aid you will get.
 You can start by exploring GoAbroad’s Scholarships Directory!
-There are also a number of other resources such as NAFSA that compile lists of scholarships for study abroad students, but this list is not exhaustive and there are many different types of scholarships that you should also explore, including:
+There are also a number of other resources, such as NAFSA, that compile lists of scholarships for study abroad students, but this list is not exhaustive and there are many different types of scholarships to study abroad that you should also explore, including:

-- Location-Specific Scholarships/Grants: These scholarships or grants are created to encourage students to study in specific countries, or even certain cities, such as scholarships specifically for students looking to study in Japan.
+- Location-Specific Grants/Scholarships to Study Abroad: These scholarships or grants are created to encourage students to study in specific countries, or even certain cities, such as scholarships specifically for students looking to study in Japan.
 You might find these scholarships provided by your university, by the government of the country you plan to study in, or even by the government of your home country, which hopes to foster international relations through the exchange of study abroad students.

-- Subject-Specific Scholarships/Grants: Many grants or scholarships are awarded to students who plan to pursue a certain field of study or major while abroad, such as Foreign Language Scholarships.
+- Subject-Specific Grants/Scholarships for Studying Abroad: Many grants or scholarships are awarded to students who plan to pursue a certain field of study or major while abroad, such as Foreign Language Scholarships.
 This financial aid can be incredibly specific, zeroing in on not just the subject, but also a certain subject to be studied in a particular country.

 - Student-Specific Scholarships/Grants: Some scholarships are awarded based on the students themselves, due to factors such as gender, race, religion, disabilities, or sexual orientation.
 For instance, there are specific study abroad scholarships for high school students!
 With a demand for more diverse study abroad students, programs such as the Benjamin A. Gilman Scholarship or Diversity Abroad Scholarships are especially helpful for students searching for financial aid.
 Study abroad scholarships for minorities are out there, you just have to find them!